UBC-CS/cpsc203/notes/week06/class6A.md

 - Accept a [**group** GitHub Classroom assignment](https://classroom.github.com/a/-GA1rFkW).
 - Clone the repo locally using the Terminal.
 - Open the repo in VS Code.
-- Contributor 1,2,3 all make a change in VS Code
+- Contributor 1,2,3 all independently make changes to fix their functions in VS Code
 - Contributor 1,2,3 all commit to their repos BUT DO NOT PUSH!

 ## Guided Activity 2: Code Reviews